TanushreeBorase/TanushreeBorase/README.md

 ###

-<p align="left">My name is Tanushree and I'm a cs student at SRM Institute of Science and Technology,KTR.</p>
+<p align="left">My name is Tanushree and I'm a CSE student at SRM Institute of Science and Technology,Kattankulathur.</p>

 ###